spacedriveapp/spacedrive/.cargo/README.md

 ## Attention

-If cargo.toml is modified on macOS, the `.github/scripts/setup-system.sh` script should be executed after.
+Make sure to execute the `setup-system` script after any modification to `cargo.toml`.